Friends and family have shared their relationship to show their support.

 Help others honor Jerry's memory.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Elmer "Rep"'s family - View on Tribute Wall
+12 Trees, Flowers, or Condolences have been shared with support of Jerry's family - View on Tribute Wall

 Jerry Simpson passed away on January 31, 2024, after a battle with cancer.

 Jerry had relentless enthusiasm for life and for his family.
 Born November 15th, 1957, to James Dewey (Jim) Simpson and Martha Pauline (Dutchie) Simpson, he grew up in Harrison, Ohio, where he enjoyed scouting and baseball.
 As a young adult Jerry married his next-door neighbor Sherry, whom he remained deeply in love with for the next 41 years.
 Jerry and Sherry raised three sons and built their dream house on top of a beautiful hill in the woods that, once upon a time, belonged to his grandmother.
 The house started with a vision for a pool table and by the end included a spiral staircase and a two-story greenhouse filled with banana trees.
 It also had a ping pong table and pinball machine which made it the perfect place for parties.
 (His sons would like to take this opportunity to come clean and admit that there were possibly more parties than he knew about.)